Admission Office Coronavirus Information

 Is PLU still open?

 PLU has transitioned all classes to a distance learning format through the end of our spring semester.
 The only campus buildings that will remain open will be those that serve essential functions.
-This means that our Welcome Center is closed until May 4th, and the Admission Office Staff has moved to a remote work schedule.
+This means that our Welcome Center is closed and the Admission Office staff has moved to a remote work schedule.

 The continuation of on-campus visits and events will rely on ongoing directives from public-health officials.
 If the need arises to extend campus visits cancellations, we will update this webpage, our visit webpage, and contact any prospective student with a scheduled visit ASAP.